Selective fishing for sustainable use of marine ecosystems

 The Department of Aquatic Resources has established and leads the Swedish Secretariat for Selectiv Fishing, om behalf of The Swedish Agency for Marine and Water Management.
 The aim of the Secretariat is to gather new ideas from fishers and other industry stakeholders on how to fish more selectively.
 Ideas are developed in cooperation with scientist, and the new gears evaluated scientifically.

-Gear development - case studies
+Gear development - case studies and report

 Slideshow - The Ocean Conference 2017